hugoalh/scan-virus-ghaction/README.md

 `<Boolean = False>` Whether to record statistics in the step summary.

+> [!IMPORTANT]
-> **⚠️ Important:** If there has many elements which found virus, step summary maybe get truncated and unable to display statistics.
+> If there has many elements which found virus, step summary maybe get truncated and unable to display statistics.

 ## 🧩 Input's Script Block Argument Syntax